chocolatey/choco-wiki/FeaturesPackageThrottle.md

 It works to slow the download rate when you provide the maximum download rate as an argument or as a set feature.

 ### How does it work?
+It sees a resource being downloaded and throttles the download to lower download speeds, ensuring it doesn't go over a set number of bits per second during the entire course of the download.

 ### Package Throttle didn't slow down the downloads of resources in my package
 Package Throttle only works for resources downloaded with built-in Chocolatey PowerShell functions.
 It will not be able to slow down downloads using WebClient, and it's an anti-pattern in packaging to use WebClient anyways.

+### How do I turn this feature on?
+* Globally - `choco config set maximumDownloadRateBitsPerSecond <value>`
+* Per command - use the option `--max-download-bits-per-second="'<value>'"` with install/upgrade commands.

+### How do I turn this feature off?
+* Globally - `choco config unset maximumDownloadRateBitsPerSecond`
+* Per command - don't specify the `--max-download-bits-per-second` option.